 With everything up and running, you’ll find ‘Backup & Sync’ running in your menu bar, checking for new photos and uploading copies to the cloud.

-This revised approach also applies to other actions, including editing and deleting photos.
+This split approach also applies to other actions, including editing and deleting photos.
 Even if you store the same photo in both Drive and Photos, the files are not connected.

 Got a stack of printed snaps stashed in a shoebox somewhere?
 Google Photos isn’t reserved for your digital archive, you can back these up physical snaps up too.

 Download Google’s PhotoScan app (below) and you’ll be able to scan your physical photos individually.
 These copies will then be uploaded to the cloud for secure storage.